bitplane/bitplane.net/~/doc/thoughts/hydropsychism/index.md

 # Metaphysics

-*Cogito, ergo sum* was a decent starting point, but Descartes didn't go far enough; there are some other things that I am[^descartes].
-I'm in a location, I experience my surroundings and the passage of time, I feel, and more importantly - I choose how to move; I have will.
+Descartes gives us a decent starting point with *Cogito, ergo sum*, but it doesn't go far enough.
+Yes, I think, therefore I must exist, or at least thinking must exist.
+But there are many other things that I am[^descartes].
+I feel and experience sensations other than thoughts, I'm in a location, I experience my surroundings and the passage of time, but more importantly - I choose how to move; I have will.
 And sometimes, the will to think.

 Monists, idealists and panpsychists successfully applied Occam's razor to the thinking part, and reasonably concluded that there's no need for two different